 Agile development is defined as an approach to “help teams respond to unpredictability through incremental, iterative work cadences and empirical feedback.
 Agile methodologies are an alternative to waterfall, or traditional sequential development.”

-In other words: we suck as humans at predicting how long major projects take to accomplish, so it is a process of focusing on getting specific work done within digestible time frames (i.e. weekly) and a framework to ensure continuous feedback for improvement.
+In other words: as humans we’re not great at predicting how long major projects take to accomplish, so we need processes that focus us on getting specific work done within digestible time frames (i.e. weekly) and frameworks to ensure continuous feedback for improvement.

-Executives and HR leaders that are trying to drive improvements in performance and employee engagement have a lot to learn from this process.
+Executives and HR leaders that are trying to drive improvements in performance and employee engagement can learn a lot from this process.
 In fact, it’s already happening.
 Several HR practices are shifting from annual to more real-time:

 - Employee engagement measurement is now ‘pulse’ based and happening more frequently than the annual survey